 Although we didn’t quite get a bell boy that we saw in the Grand Budapest Hotel movie, the smile of the reception lady won our hearts.
 The little area behind the reception is clearly historical, especially the places where they hang the room keys.
 The room keys we were given even looked timely.
 Attached to the keys was a piece of round metal marking our room number and it’s surrounded by leather.

 We were surprised that we were given access to our room before it was even 11 a.m.
 Normally the check-in time is 2 p.m.
-The room we booked was the basic double room that faces the court yard.
-With a little bit extra money we could also pick a room with a view of the Danubius River.
+The room we booked was the basic double room that faces the courtyard.
+With a little bit extra money, we could also pick a room with a view of the Danubius River.
 The night view on the river bank from this Budapest spa hotel is exceptional.

 The hotel elevator has been updated so we still have the modern hotel conveniences.
 The walkways were quite bright, filled with many artworks and the chairs and tables placed along the walkways had a historical feel.
-The circular stairs connecting each floor and had beautiful colored glass like the ones you’ll see in European churches.
+The circular stairs connecting each floor and had a beautiful coloured glass like the ones you’ll see in European churches.

 Our room isn’t very big but all the required furniture for a nice room is there.
-Of course this room is already nicer than our typical hostel rooms which we usually stay in.
+Of course, this room is already nicer than our typical hostel rooms which we usually stay in.
 The room is rectangular in shape with TV, fridge, olden style chair and table and our queen size bed.

-The shower and the toilet is separated in our room which is quite convenient.
+The shower and the toilet are separated in our room which is quite convenient.
 Both of these facilities are both updated and were quite clean but were still olden in style.
 We were given quality soaps and shampoos and a shower cap which we can take to our thermal baths.
 It is a prerequisite to enter the thermal baths with a shower cap and it is quite costly to buy it there.